 "The spiral shape and angular momentum of these electrons will let us look at a greater variety of materials in ways that were previously inaccessible to TEM users," said Ben McMorran, one of the authors of the forthcoming research paper.
 "Outfitting a TEM with a nanograting like we used in our experiment could be a low-cost way to dramatically expand the microscope's capabilities."

 Although NIST researchers were not the first to manipulate a beam of electrons in this way, their device was much smaller, separated the fanned out beams 10 times more widely than previous experiments, and spun up the electrons with 100 times the orbital momentum.
 This increase in orbital momentum enabled them to determine that the electron corkscrew, while remarkably stable, gradually spreads out over time.
-The group's work was reported in the Jan.
-14, 2011, issue of the journal Science.*
+The group's work will be reported in the Jan.
+14, 2011, issue of the journal Science.

 This technique could also help improve TEM images of transparent objects like biological specimens.
 Biological material can be difficult to image in ordinary TEMs because electrons pass through it without deflecting.
 But by using corkscrew electron beams, researchers hope to provide high-contrast, high-resolution images of biological samples by looking at how the spiral wavefronts get distorted as they pass through such transparent objects.